 Link to Catalog Record

-Full-text not available: Request this publication directly from Missouri S&T Library or contact your local library.http://laurel.lso.missouri.edu/record=b5946909~S5
+Electronic access to the full-text of this document is restricted to Missouri S&T users.
+Otherwise, request this publication directly from Missouri S&T Library or contact your local library.http://merlin.lib.umsystem.edu/record=b5946909~S5

 Wu, Wei, "Investigation of in vitro and in vivo radioprotection by a newly-designed thiol antioxidant, N-acetylcysteine amide (NACA)" (2006).
 Doctoral Dissertations.
 1708.